Section 2 of 9

 Designing for three

-Most fixed-bed builds drop straight from the foot of the bed platform to the floor, and the entire under-bed space is used as a “garage” accessed through the rear doors of the van.
+Most fixed-bed builds drop straight from the foot of the bed platform to the floor, with the entire under-bed space used as a “garage” accessed through the rear doors of the van.
 Sometimes, van builders have a “pass through” door from the main interior to the garage.
 Instead of this, we pushed the front face of the bed platform back a couple of feet, creating a recessed alcove at foot level that’s still part of the main interior space of the van.
 That’s Max’ space, with his dog bed.
 It’s partly enclosed, giving him a den-like experience, and it’s surrounded by storage on the sides so no space is wasted.
 It’s his spot, and we can say “go to bed” and he’ll go lie down there, out of the way but still near his humans.

 This has been genuinely one of the best decisions we made.